Vesino/GoCLIIncidents/README.md

 # Mini Incident CLI

-Mini incident is a Go CLI tool that consumes privacy incidents formatted in JSON and output in specified sort order in CSV format, so it can be adapted in a web service output for a bulk DB insert.
+Mini incident is a CLI tool written in the Go programming language that consumes incidents formatted in JSON and outputs it in CSV format,  in specified sort order, so it can be adapted in a web service output for a bulk DB insert.

 ## Installation